Kong/insomnia-docs/docs/inso-cli/install.md

 category-url: inso-cli
 ---

-Before you start, you will first need to install Node.js (recommended version 12.x LTS).
+Before you start, you will first need to install [Node.js](https://nodejs.org/en/download/) (recommended version 12.x LTS).

-Once you have installed Node.js, you can install Inso CLI globally on your system by running the following code in your terminal:
+Once you have installed Node.js, you can install Inso CLI globally on your system by running the following command in your terminal:

 `npm install -g insomnia-inso`